 As well as specifying the minimum age of another adult supervising you as you learn to drive, some insurance companies may specify the times that you can drive.
 A curfew might mean you can’t be on the road between 10pm-6am.
 To avoid voiding your cover, make sure you know if you have a curfew, and ensure you’re not driving at any time that is not permitted.

-5) Pros and cons of the different options for learner driver insurance
+5) Pros and cons of the different insurance options for learner drivers

 Insured on your own car